-As at 31 December 2022, the Group had approximately 360 employees.
+As at 31 December 2023, the Group had approximately 450 employees.
 The Group offers comprehensive remuneration and benefit packages to our employees, which are structured according to prevailing salary levels in the market, individual merit and performance.
 The Group has a mandatory provident fund scheme and an occupational retirement scheme to provide retirement benefits to all employees in Hong Kong.
 The Group also provides training programmes for employees.

-Employees, including directors, are eligible for the Company's share option plan where the share options are generally exercisable by phases within ten years.
+Employees, including Directors, are eligible for the Company's share option plan and share award plan where the share options and/or share awards are generally exercisable by phases within ten years.